174: No Such Thing As A Manta Ray

 But it was produced as a joke by MGM.

 And his name was slightly misspelt on it, so we think it wasn't him.
-But, but, but, but, but, but, but, but, he once, this is true, could not perform because the sound system failed.
+But, but, but, but, but, but, but, but, he once, this is true, could not perform because the sound system failed

-Really?
-Yeah.
-He was doing a sketch in a show in America in 1980, and it was accompanied by music, but then the music didn't work, so he said, this isn't going to work at all.
+really yeah he was doing a sketch in it was a show in America in 1980 and it was accompanied by music but then the music didn't work so he said this isn't going to work at all so he just bowed and the curtains closed

-So one of the things is that if you're caught jaywalking, then you're punished by being turned into a traffic warden, and you have to
+so in Shenzhen in China they have a problem with traffic violations and they've tried all these creative ways of stopping them So one of the things is that if you're caught jaywalking, then you're punished by being turned into a traffic warden and you have to

-Exactly, because it means cockled, so it's offensive.
+Exactly, because it means cockled.
+So it's offensive.

-Would this be immediately on the spot?
+would this be immediately on the spot?
 It's on the spot, yeah.
-And you just have to take over the job of the current traffic warden?
-Yep, if you're in a rush to get to work, too bad.
+You just have to take over the job of the current traffic warden.

-But another thing they're doing, as well as that, is they are stopping people from leaving their lights on high beam by when when the police see someone with the lights on high beam, they pull the car over and they make the person get out of the car and stand facing their own car with their eyes straight into the high beam lights and stare at the bright lights of their car for five minutes.
+But another thing they're doing, as well as that, is they are stopping people from leaving their lights on high beam by when the police see someone with the lights on high beam, they pull the car over and they make the person get out of the car and stand facing their own car with their eyes straight into the high beam lights and stare at the bright lights of their car for five minutes.

 Wouldn't that send you blind?

 No, it's just a bit annoying.
-No,
+No?

-I mean, it would, in the short term, you would have lights in front of your eyes when you close your eyes, but you wouldn't go blind.
+I mean it would, in the short term, you would have lights in front of your eyes when you close your eyes, but you wouldn't go blind.

 It would make you an extremely dangerous driver as soon as you set off again in your car.
 That's true.